OpenJKSoftware/gOdoo/README.md

 ## Features

-- Devcontainer workspace [full.code-workspace](full.code-workspace) with Odoo source, Workspace and Thirdparty Source.
+- All batteries included [Devcontainer](https://code.visualstudio.com/docs/remote/containers) with postgres service Container and local DNS resolvig managed by [Traefik](https://doc.traefik.io/traefik/).
-- Easy fully working Odoo instances by `docker-compose up` with https access.
+- Easy fully working Odoo instance by `docker-compose up` with https access.
 - `godoo` CLI wrapper around Odoo.
 (Most flags can be configured by Environment Variables and are already preconfigured in the Containers.
 See [.env.sample](./.env.sample))
 - `odoo-bin` is added to PATH and can thus be invoked from every folder.